Educators, lawmakers see positives in new civics education law

-Last fall, Will Staal’s social studies classes at Honey Creek Middle School stepped away from their regular U.S. history lesson to spend time on a mini-unit leading up to the November election.
+Last fall, Will Staal's social studies classes at Honey Creek Middle School in Terre Haute stepped away from their regular U.S. history lesson to spend time on a mini-unit leading up to the November election.

 They studied the Electoral College versus the popular vote and wrote opinion pieces on which they prefer.
 Students researched different races at the local, state and federal level.